Skip to Content

 mesh cage for raising butterflies

-Step 2: Add food sources, eggs, and caterpillars
+Step 2: Adding food, eggs, & caterpillars

 When I found a caterpillar, I’d simply snip the stem off of the plant and put it in the enclosure.
 I also used a small plastic cup with water in it and refreshed the dill every day or two to make sure everyone had plenty to eat.